mnylc/mnylc.github.io/pages/events.md

 We are committed to providing a welcoming and productive environment for all.
 Please check out our [Code of Conduct]({{ "/code-of-conduct/" | prepend: site.baseurl }}) for more information.

 Please reach out to us with any event-related questions you might have.
-Our email address is events [at] metro [dot] org, and our phone number is (212) 228-2320.
+Our email address is [events@metro.org](mailto:events@metro.org), and our phone number is (212) 228-2320.

 {% if site.data.events.events.size > 0 %}
 <ol class="posts">